gummesson/kapow/README.md

 ### Set your default settings

-The next step is to set the `$KapowDefaultPath` variable to point to the right folder in the `Kapow.psm1` file.
+The next step is to set the `$KapowDefaultPath` variable in the `Kapow.psm1` file to point to the right folder.
 The default path is `C:\Git\kapow`.
 This is incredibly important since everything will be sourced from that particular folder!

 Change the `$KapowDefaultHome` if you're planning on using a theme that's replacing your "home" folder with a tilde (`~`) and set the default prompt theme by changing the `$KapowDefaultTheme` variable.